What to Expect on a Coffee Tour

 The drive along the highway to the famed “Kona Belt” is a delightfully scenic drive.
 Visitors will love driving through quaint villages, like Holualoa, and looking down at the coast 1,000 feet below.
-At Buddha’s Cup’s farm, visitors get to drive up a steep Hawaii mountain road that winds through lush forests of native ohia trees.
-When you arrive at the farm, take a deep breath of the cool mountain air, and don’t forget to turn around and enjoy the view!
+At Buddha’s Cup’s farm, visitors get to drive up a steep Hawaii mountain road that winds through lush forests of native Ohia trees.
+When you arrive at the farm, take a deep breath of the cool mountain air, and don’t forget to turn around and enjoy the view at 2300 feet!

 A quality Kona coffee farm tour should offer a warm welcome with Aloha, greeting you upon arrival.
 Your guide should be able to answer your questions, and give a quick talk about the farm’s history and any awards won.
 Your coffee farm guide should also have extensive knowledge of coffee tree farming and bean processing.

 A nice stroll along the rows of coffee trees is a wonderful part of a coffee tour.
 There is just something so peaceful about walking among the trees, especially when they’re in full bloom, or laden with coffee “cherries.”
 This is also a good opportunity to learn about the life cycle of the coffee tree.

 The harvesting, drying and roasting process of coffee beans is a fascinating part of any coffee tour, and visitors can enjoy seeing every step, including:

 - Harvesting and sorting